-It is hard to believe that it is almost November!
-We have had a fabulous start to the year and have settled in nicely to the routines of grade seven at Northwestern.
+Here we go … it is hard to believe that we have blown through two months of the new school year and are quickly approaching the end of 2018!
 Students continue to work hard to develop their character, learning skills, and to become caring and conscientious classroom citizens (good humans).

 We have managed to work through the initial ‘bugs’ and ‘glitches’ of the iPads and technology over the past months, and are becoming much more resilient in the face of adversity and new learning.
 We have learned to create, join, upload, convert, and communicate through this amazing device.
 The multiple opportunities for student-centred and differentiated assessment of learning are beyond belief!
 Students can type, speak, listen, and/or write to demonstrate their understanding of concepts!
-Traditional learning methods (books, paper, and pencils) are still an important part of our classroom and we strive to ensure that our students are well-rounded and able to thrive in a variety of learning tasks and environments.
-It is all about meeting the needs of our learners, students first!
 Parents, thank you for your support and understanding as we navigate our way through this exciting time.
 We continue to use Google Classroom on a daily basis for our classroom agenda, daily blog, and for many class announcements and assignments.

-Please check Google Classroom regularly with your child to see what’s going on in our Classroom!
+Please check Google Classroom regularly with your son or daughter to see what’s going on in our Classroom!

 WHAT’S HAPPENING IN ROOM 214 …

-Next week, we will begin our first novel study, The Boy in the Striped Pajamas.
-We will continue to learn about prejudice and discrimination and just how important our rights are and our need to protect them.
+Through our classroom discussions and our current novel study, The Boy in the Striped Pajamas, we will continue to learn about prejudice and discrimination and just how important our rights are and our need to protect them.
 The novel, The Boy in the Striped Pajamas, is a historical fiction story based on real-world events as seen through the naive eyes of a fictional German boy, nine-year-old Bruno.
 Beginning in 1938, through the events of the Holocaust, this story reminds us of the dangers of prejudice, discrimination, and hatred, while also celebrating the kindness and love that is inside all of our hearts.
-Later in the term, we will be watching the movie, The Boy in the Striped Pajamas, and making comparisons to the novel.
+When we are finished reading the story, we will be watching the movie, The Boy in the Striped Pajamas, and making comparisons to the novel.